Tony Natale’s Biography

 In 1994 Tony Natale hits the European scene and quickly becomes one of the most transcendental drummers on the London circuit.
 In 1995 with Damien Mc Cabes Real Feel, he opens for Canned Head at the Shepherds Bush Empire, tours Ireland, UK and Germany.
 In 1997 with Gywn Ashton he tours the UK, Holland, Wales and Belgium.
 Then 1998 records an album and tours the UK with the Mizarolli Axe Phenomenon.

 Tony settled in London where he spent his time performing and recording with such British artist as Polystyrene, vocalist of UK’s famous punk band “The X-Ray Spex’s”, Gilbert Gabriel of the ‘Dream Academy,” John Mizarolli guitarist of Ginger Baker’s band “Energy”, Pete Brown of “Cream” fame, Jamie West Oram of “The Fix,” Reg Presley of the “Troggs,” Jimmy Mc Carthy of “The Yardbirds,” Damien Mc Cabes “Real Feel” with whom he toured Ireland, Germany and played in support of Canned Heat.
-With the Gywn Ashton Band he toured England, Wales, Holland and Belgium, featuring Ener Bladzipper of the Grandmothers on Bass.
+With the Gywn Ashton Band he toured England, Wales, Holland and Belgium, and in support of Noel Redding and Walter Trout.
+Featuring Ener Bladzipper of the Grandmothers on Bass.
 Tony recorded and performed at the top clubs on the London circuit with the trancey, drum and bassy, techno band “Deep”.
 Tony later founded the band “Turnhip” with vocalist Oliver Campana, guitarist Lewis Fielding and bassist Lakis Economou.

 Tony is a qualified music instructor.
 He completed a C.M.T.A. course at Goldsmiths University in London, England, where he received a certificate to teach music to adults.
 Soon after he was a visiting lecturer at Goldsmiths University and Northumbria University in Newcastle, England.
 In 1999 he then completed a sound engineering course at Westminster College in London and starts a parallel career as a producer, setting up Drum Track Studio’s while co-writing and performing with vocalist Oliver Campana.